Steps to Sustainability: The Impacts of New Footpaths in Chennai

 About

-As a result, we estimate that between 4,200 tonnes and 12,000 tonnes of CO2-equivalent greenhouse gas emissions are prevented annually thanks to the footpath improvements.
+As a result, the research estimates that between 4,200 tonnes and 12,000 tonnes of CO2-equivalent greenhouse gas emissions are prevented annually thanks to the footpath improvements.
 This is equivalent to taking about 1,000 to 2,900 cars off the road for one year.
 Additionally, by shifting away from motor vehicles, footpath users reduce particulate matter less than 2.5 micrometers in diameter (PM2.5), and their increased walking activity prevents about 340 deaths each year from noncommunicable diseases.

 This study presents evidence that improved footpaths are a highly cost-effective means to mitigate greenhouse gas emissions (GHGs), improve public health, save money for residents, and improve public safety in cities in lower- and middle-income countries (LMICs).